Comic & Mass Culture Pavilion

 Rooms and survey walls connected to this part of the collection.

-A museum installation wall of shrimp-folk wartime propaganda posters with recruitment, service, labor, bond, and defense themes.
+A museum installation wall of shrimp-folk wartime propaganda posters with recruitment, labor, watch, bond, blackout, fleet, industry, and service themes.

 Reef War II Poster Gallery